sqlrooms/sqlrooms-duckdb-server/README.md

 ### Add custom endpoints

-The server uses Falcon ASGI under the hood.
-You can extend the app with additional routes/resources.
+The server uses FastAPI under the hood.
+You can extend the app with additional routes.

 Simple example: